 - 2 teaspoons grated orange peel

-- Roll out remaining pastry; make a lattice crust.
-Trim, seal and flute edges.
-Brush lattice crust with egg.
-Sprinkle with additional sugar.
+- Roll remaining dough to a 1/8-in.-thick circle; cut into strips.
+Arrange over filling in a lattice pattern.
+Trim and seal strips to edge of bottom pastry; flute edge.
+Brush lattice with egg; sprinkle with additional sugar.
 Cover edges loosely with foil.

-- Meanwhile, in a large bowl, beat cream until it begins to thicken.
-Add the sugar, orange peel and extract; beat until stiff peaks form.
-Cover and refrigerate.
-Serve with warm pie.
-Yield: 6-8 servings.
+- Meanwhile, beat whipping cream until it begins to thicken.
+Add remaining ingredients; beat until soft peaks form.
+Refrigerate until serving.
+Serve with pie.
+Yield: 8 servings.

 Originally published as Citrus Cranberry Pie in Taste of Home's Holiday & Celebrations Cookbook Annual 2003, p139